paul-hammant/tbd/content/game-changers/index.md

 "Cruise Control"{{< ext url="http://cruisecontrol.sourceforge.net" >}} starting in early 2001.
 This was a groundbreaking technology and very accessible to companies wanting a machine to fully verify checkins.
 ThoughtWorks already had success the year before with the same server design on a client project, and CruiseControl was the rewrite from scratch in order to make it open source.
+CruiseControl was a great success in the enterprise.

 Early CI servers, including CruiseControl used to have a "quiet period" to make sure they had received every last element of an intended commit.
 To facilitate that, only one pair of developers was allowed to checkin at a time.
 With